Fragtality/Any2GSX/README.md

 Just Download & Run the **Installer** Binary!
 It will check and install Requirements like the .NET Runtime or WASM Module.<br/>
 Any2GSX will display a **orange Circle** on its SysTray/Notification Area Icon if a **new Version** (both Stable and Development) is available.
 Your existing Configuration persists through Updates (stored persistently in the *AppConfig.json* File in the Application's Folder).<br/><br/>
 On the second Installer Page you can select if Auto-Start should be set up for Any2GSX (recommended for Ease of Use).
-While it is possible to install the WASM Module only to specific Sim Version/Variant, it is recommended to just install it to all.
+While it is possible to install the WASM Module to only one specific Sim Version/Variant, it is recommended to just install it to all.
 If you choose to install the WASM Module to only one Simulator, make sure you select *Update only existing Installations* when updating the App (else the Module will be installed on all Simulators)!
 The Force Module Update Option is mostly for Troubleshooting to force an Update of the WASM Module.<br/><br/>
 You do **not need to remove** the old Version for an Update (unless instructed) - using 'Remove' in the Installer completely removes Any2GSX (including WASM Module and Auto-Start).
 This also removes your Configuration including Aircraft Profiles and saved Fuel!<br/><br/>

 It is highly likely that you need to **Unblock/Exclude** the Installer & App from BitDefender and other AV-/Security-Software.<br/>